wkhere/stackless/Doc/library/exceptions.rst

 .. exception:: LookupError

    The base class for the exceptions that are raised when a key or index used on a mapping or sequence is invalid: :exc:`IndexError`, :exc:`KeyError`.
-This can be raised directly by :func:`sys.setdefaultencoding`.
+This can be raised directly by :func:`codecs.lookup`.

 .. exception:: EnvironmentError